jackocnr/intl-tel-input/README.md

 **formatAsYouType**
 Type: `Boolean` Default: `true`
 Automatically format the number as the user types.
 This feature will be disabled if the user types their own formatting characters.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).

 **formatOnDisplay**
 Type: `Boolean` Default: `true`
 Format the input value (according to the `nationalMode` option) during initialisation, and on `setNumber`.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).

 **geoIpLookup**
 Type: `Function` Default: `null`